lightninglabs/lightning-dev-site/tutorial/01-lncli.md

 ```

 `lncli` just made an RPC call to the Alice `lnd` node.
 Notice that we had to
-specify the `--rpcserver` here, which corresponds to port `10001` that we set
+specify the `--rpcserver` here, which corresponds to `--rpcport=10001` that we
-when starting the Alice `lnd` node.
+set when starting the Alice `lnd` node.

 #### lncli options